uptain-gmbh/data-science-coding-challenge/README.md

     and `0` is the least confident prediction.

 *   Please provide a description of your solution and the decisions you made in the `README.md` file.
-    This must include the method of finding the attributes in the emails and the model training process you used to predict the age.
+    * This must include the method of finding the attributes in the emails and the model training process you used to predict the age.
+    * And a guide of how to start the ML model from terminal, correctly provide input and receive an output.
+    * You can also include any additional information you think is relevant, possible the minimal RAM and CPU requirements, etc.

 # GitHub
 * [How to fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)